As you age, it doesn’t mean that you suddenly lose interest in sex. It’s common for people to remain sexually active throughout their lives.

 Sex is an important part of emotional and physical health.
-In a relationship, sexual activity allows you to establish intimacy and express your feelings for your partner.
+In a relationship, sexual activity allows you to establish intimacy (closeness) and express your feelings for your partner.
 It also benefits your physical health by reducing stress and making you feel good about yourself.

 As your body and your sexual performance change, you may worry about how your partner will react.
 You may feel embarrassed or nervous.
 You might even avoid sexual activity.
 But don’t give up.
 There are many things you can do to make up for the changes that aging brings to your sex life.
-Read through the tips below and work with your partner to maintain a satisfying sex life.

 - Stay healthy.
 To stay in shape and help prevent disease, be sure to exercise, eat right, and see your doctor for regular preventive care.

 As we age, our bodies change.
 We may not always welcome these changes.
 The best way to deal with them is to be honest about them.
 Be honest with yourself, your doctor, and your partner.